lucia-pezzetti/SALT/manhattan/README.md

-# A Separation Principle for Multi-Agent Reinforcement Learning
+# Manhattan experiments
-This repository contains the code for the paper [A Separation Principle for Multi-Agent Reinforcement Learning]().
+This repository contains the code for the south manhattan experiments of the paper `A Separation Principle for Multi-Agent Reinforcement Learning`.

 ## Quickstart